Leaders pay tribute to D K Duncan who dies at age 80

 He said the party will find appropriate ways to honour Dr Duncan's memory and perpetuate his lasting contribution to the movement

-Two of Duncan's daughters — Patricia Duncan Sutherland and Imani Duncan-Price — both lost their bid to enter Parliament on a PNP ticket, in Clarendon South Eastern and Kingston v, respectively.
+Two of Duncan's daughters — Patricia Duncan Sutherland and Imani Duncan-Price — both lost their bid to enter Parliament on a PNP ticket, in Clarendon South Eastern and Kingston Central, respectively.

-Dr Duncan returned to the political arena in 2007 and won re-election to the House of Representatives, representing the PNP in Hanover Eastern which he held for two terms (2007-2016) until he was defeated by the current MP, the little known Dave Hume-Brown.
+Dr Duncan returned to the political arena in 2007 and won re-election to the House of Representatives, representing the PNP in Hanover Eastern which he held for two terms (2007-2016).

 The statement, on behalf of Duncan's family, said: “DK left an indelible mark on the social fabric of the nation.
 He was not afraid to challenge the status quo, speak his truth and stand for equality or all people.
 He was fearless in championing issues that affect the majority of Jamaicans that often feel they have no voice.
 He was a master political organiser, focused on participation and engagement to build the country and a movement from the ground up.
 He believed that collectively we could build a better Jamaica!
 He chose the PNP as his vehicle to express this development for his country and was instrumental in the development of the party.